 Every second year, the primary school offers a cultural trip to Japan for Years 5 and 6 students.
-The tour commences with two nights in Tokyo, followed by a bullet train to Kobe where the students stay within the Konan University complex.
-The students' trip also includes visits to Kyoto, Nara, Hiroshima and Miyajima Island, Osaka and Universal Studios.
+The students' trip includes visits to Kyoto, Nara, Hiroshima and Miyajima Island, Osaka and Universal Studios.
 The highlight is the visit to our sister school, Konan Elementary School in Kobe, where students experience a day in the life of a Japanese child and participate in drumming, calligraphy, Kendo and classroom activities.